Chartered March 11, 1980

 Each year for the past six years, the Zonta Club of Harrisburg-Hershey has held a rally at the State Capitol to recognize the International 16 Days of Activism Against Gender Violence Campaign.
 The “Zonta Says No to Violence Against Women and Children” Rally was held this year on Tuesday, November 19, 2019 at noon in the State Capitol Main Rotunda.

 - Zonta International believes no woman should live in fear of violence.

-- Zonta International believes we cannot achieve our mission of gender equality and empowering women without social justice.
+- Zonta International believes we can achieve our mission of gender equality and empowering women with social justice.

 - Zonta International says “No” to child defilement.